cloupeer/cloupeer/README.md

-# Anankix
+# Cloupeer

-**Pronunciation:** `uh-NAN-kix` (/əˈnæŋkɪks/), with the emphasis on the second syllable.

-Anankix is an open-source, cloud-native control plane designed for managing and orchestrating distributed physical infrastructure such as DePIN, IoT, and Edge networks.
-Built on the Kubernetes Operator pattern, Anankix extends the power of Kubernetes beyond the cloud to the physical world.
+Cloupeer is an open-source, cloud-native control plane for orchestrating large-scale networks of distributed peers, designed to bridge the gap between your cloud and your physical infrastructure in IoT and Edge Computing.

-It allows you to model your physical devices as Kubernetes Custom Resources (CRDs), providing a unified and declarative API to automate the complete lifecycle management of large-scale hardware fleets.
+Built on the Kubernetes Operator pattern, Cloupeer extends the power of Kubernetes beyond the data center to the physical world.
+It allows you to model your distributed peers—from IoT sensors to edge servers—as native Kubernetes Custom Resources (CRDs).
+This provides a unified and declarative API to automate the complete lifecycle of your hardware fleet.

-Anankix bridges the gap between cloud-native principles and physical infrastructure, transforming your collection of devices into a single cohesive, programmable, and observable system.
+Ultimately, Cloupeer transforms your vast collection of distributed peers into a single, cohesive, and programmable supercomputer, all managed with the battle-tested principles of cloud-native development.